Above all, a business is there to make money. It’s your primary responsibility. Money means profit.

 - There is a good chance that you have to get a paid job.

-- How you make those profits, how much profit you want to make, and your value system, that’s important.
-However, if making profit is not in your plans then you have a hobby on your hands.
+- How you make those profits, how much profit you want to make, and your value system.
+However, you have a hobby on your hands if making profit is not in your plans

-So if you want your business to make money and to take it forward, you need to ADD (Attitude, Digital, Decision Making)
+So if you want your business to make money and to take it forward, get to grips with ADD (Attitude, Digital, Decision Making)

 First of all making money in your business is about having the right attitude.
 Similarly this influences how you will react and cope as your business journey unfolds.
 Therefore your attitude is normally thought of in terms of a fixed or growth mindset.
 These are minimal risk taking, collaboration and less acceptance of failure.
 A fixed mindset describes doing things the same way.
-This is often seen as detrimental to your business, but it has its place.
+This is often seen as detrimental to your business.

 Hence a fixed mindset has its place and is important for things such as